This web1 publication aspires to dip into Gita

 .
 And for a good reason — no one may ever tell it better thanDwaipayana

 .
 The purpose of this narrative is to seek the information that writer withheld to avoid "stating the obvious".
-After thousands of years, we now crave for that information - events that led to scribing. - Footnotes are used to improve the reader flow.
+After thousands of years, we now crave for that information - events that led to scribing. - Footnotes6 are used to improve the reader flow.
 They do carry useful information.
 If you happen to skip-over, I suggest running by them after finishing the chapter.

 Tips and Donations: